Thank you once again to all those who joined in for last week’s Weekly Witchy Challenge - Catch-Up

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-The suggestions above are just a few ideas to help kickstart your creativity- if you feel called to explore wands in another way, please feel free to do so!
+The suggestions above are just a few ideas to help kickstart your creativity- if you feel called to explore the magick of movement in another way, you are welcome to do so!

 As always, all witches are encouraged to embrace their own unique practice with how they explore the challenge theme